noelmarkham/scalacheck-tags/README.md

 Tuples containing a pair of `Numeric` values can also be tagged with `Ordered`.

+Tuples can be constrained to be unique with `Unique`.

 Types are tagged with the `!!` operator.

 ## Examples